westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 does not have any limit on the maximum number of active zones.
 For SMR hard-disks, this limit is always 0.

-The values advertized by these attributes vary depending on the device.
-Thei following shows an example with an NVMe ZNS device.
+The values that are advertised by these attributes vary, depending on the device.
+The following shows an example with an NVMe ZNS device.

 ```plaintext
 # cat /sys/block/nvme0n1/queue/max_open_zones